mondrian-scwgs/mondrian/docs/terra/hmmcopy.md

-Track down the `mondrian-hmmcopy` workflow under the Broad Methods repository and click on export
+Add the `hmmcopy.wdl` file to the Broad Methods repository and click on export

 In the workflow configuration page